ezralanglois/arachnid/docs/reconstruction.rst

 Reconstruction Protocol
 =======================

-This protocol describes 3D reconstruction of a biological specimen (e.g. the ribosome) from a collection of electron micrographs.
+This protocol describes single-particle reconstruction of a biological specimen (e.g. the ribosome) from a collection of electron micrographs.

 .. contents::